JeroenoBoy/Validator.lang/readme.md

 ## Planned features

-- [ ] Add more validations
+- [ ] Add more annotations and types
 - [x] Add array support
 - [ ] Finish Advanced validator
 - [ ] Add support for enums
 - [ ] Add support for building validators from a directory
 - [ ] Add types for typescript for builded validators
+- [ ] Add support for maps / dictionaries
+- [ ] Better error handling for ParseErrors

-## Validators
+## Types

 ### string

-Normal behaviour: Checks if the value is a string.
+Checks if the value is a string.

-extra validators:
+Annotations:
 ```
 @minLength(int size) - Minimum length of the string
 @maxLength(int size) - Maximum length of the string